Omega Constellation vs Rolex Datejust: What You Need to Know in 2026

 • Case: Dog-leg lug case with prominent top and underside facets through the lugs

-• Bezel: Faceted bezel profile is a known tell on well-defined examples, especially when the case is unpolished
+• Bezel: Faceted bezel profile, a known tell on well-defined examples

-• Bracelet: Commonly seen on period steel bracelets and beads-of-rice style options, depending on build and market
+• Bracelet: Period steel bracelets and beads-of-rice options, depending on build and market

-The Constellation ref.
-168.017 represents the C-shape case era: smoother, more modern, and very 1970s in the best way.
-This design language is often associated with Gerald Genta, and even if you don’t care about attribution, the appeal is simple: it wears sleek, sits flat, and still feels like a Constellation because the line’s chronometer identity stays intact.
+The Ref.
+168.017 represents the C-shape case era: smoother, more modern, and very 1970s.
+The design language is often associated with Gerald Genta.
+Even if you don’t care about attribution, the appeal is simple: it wears flat, sits sleek, and still feels like a Constellation because the chronometer identity carries through.

 Key specs